ygorcosta/wedeploy.com/ui/src/pages/tutorials/ruby/add-config-file.md

 ---
 title: "Add Config File"
-description: "In this section, you'll learn how to deploy an application using WeDeploy Ruby."
+description: "In this section, you'll learn how to deploy an application using Ruby."
 buttonTitle: "I created the wedeploy.json"
 tutorialTitle: "Getting started with Ruby"
 parentId: "ruby"